andrewwhitten/template-sfdc2localdisk-file-download/README.md

 # Background

-I wanted to build another MuleSoft Anypoint integration that would allow me to analyze files already uploaded to Salesforce, and found it was suprisingly difficult to find an example of how to do this.
+I wanted to build another MuleSoft Anypoint integration that would allow me to analyze files already uploaded to Salesforce, and found it was suprisingly difficult to find an example of how to get a file.
-Therefore this simple project to show how you can extract a file out of Salesforce and save it to disk.
+Therefore I created this simple project to show how you can extract a file out of Salesforce and save it to disk.
+No more.

 # Get Started